Jesse Jackson Jr.'s resignation from the House could cost Illinois taxpayers more than $5.1 million, according to the state elections board.

 Illinois will hold two special elections to replace Jackson, a primary and a general, and the state board projects that replacing Jackson could cost $5.15 million total.

-That’s just a projection, and it assumes that the 2nd Congressional District will hold the special elections on their own days.
-State law will allow for the primary, but perhaps not the general, to be held alongside already-scheduled votes for state and local offices–although Illinois Gov. Pat Quinn is seeking to work around that requirement.
+That's just a projection, and it assumes that the 2nd Congressional District will hold the special elections on their own days.
+State law will likely allow for the primary, but not the general, to be held alongside already-scheduled votes for state and local offices.

 Quinn, a Democrat, must set a special-election date within five days, under Illinois law.
 The election must be held in the 115 days after that.